cossio/RestrictedBoltzmannMachines.jl/README.md

 ## Citation

-If you use this code, please cite:
+This code is released as part of the supporting materials of https://arxiv.org/abs/2206.11600.
+If you use this package in a publication, please cite:

 * Fernandez-de-Cossio-Diaz, Jorge, Simona Cocco, and Remi Monasson.
 "Disentangling representations in Restricted Boltzmann Machines without adversaries." arXiv preprint arXiv:2206.11600 (2022)